Olamarx/Todo-List/README.md

 # Todo List

-In this project we are creating a live and interactive Todo List, with updating Todo.
+In this project, I created a live and interactive Todo List App.
+It has features of adding to the list, removing from the list and editing the available list.

 ## Built With